Preview: 11th April 2018, 6.30pm to 9.00pm

 Location: South Kiosk London

-South Kiosk is pleased to present Escape Engine a three person show featuring Myles Painter, Peter Burr and Dana Giurescu.
-Escape Engine considers the multiple forms of the desktop – from physical surface to virtual plane – and its overlap as a site of escape and a space of production.
+Escape Engine was a three person show featuring Myles Painter, Peter Burr and Dana Giurescu.
+Escape Engine considered the multiple forms of the desktop – from physical surface to virtual plane – and its overlap as a site of escape and a space of production.

 Peter Burr’s Descent - made in collaboration with Mark Fingerhut and Forma – is a spiralling digital virus made as a meditation on the Black Death, one of humanity’s bleakest hours.
 Taking the form of a desktop application, descent.exe, it gives the user a brief glimpse of a world descending into darkness, an unrelenting plague indifferent to the struggles of the user.
 There is a silver lining however, tucked into the software’s final sweep.
 An equanimous watcher, reduced to a single eye, looks on as the plague of rats that has infested your desktop destroys itself.

 Dana Giurescu’s Little Interludes project is an ongoing collection of the varied moments of everyday human experience: some tacit, some fleeting, some undefined.
 Giurescu’s films form an intimate view of haywire thought processes and encounters presented as vibrant and constantly shifting digital surfaces and musical compositions produced by the artist and fed back through the warmth of the CRT screens.